rxi/dyad/README.md

 ![Header Image](https://cloud.githubusercontent.com/assets/3920290/3791159/d5ebd230-1b2b-11e4-89fd-8650d7a60442.png)

 ## Overview
-Dyad is an asynchronous networking library which aims to be lightweight, portable and easy to use.
-Dyad can be used both to create small standalone servers and to provide network support to existing projects.
+Dyad.c is an asynchronous networking library which aims to be lightweight, portable and easy to use.
+It can be used both to create small standalone servers and to provide network support to existing projects.

 ## Getting started